explosion/spaCy/website/docs/usage/training.md

 <Accordion title="What about the spaCy JSON format?" id="json-annotations" spaced>

 In spaCy v2, the recommended way to store training data was in [a particular JSON format](/api/data-formats#json-input), but in v3 this format is deprecated.
-It's fine as a readable storage format, but if you have data in another format there's no need to convert to JSON before creating a `.spacy` file.
+It's fine as a readable storage format, but there's no need to convert your data to JSON before creating a `.spacy` file.

 </Accordion>